epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-02-08-pacman-ignorepkg.markdown

 IgnorePkg   = libreoffice-fresh-sdk
 {% endhighlight %}

-The result of 'pacman -Syu' is shown in the third picture.
+The result of <code class="code-command">pacman -Syu</code> is shown in the third picture.

 	community/catfish        0.13 MiB
 	extra/gnucash            4.56 MiB